-In most cases, it’s a felony for any employer to operate in Iowa without workers’ compensation insurance.
-This coverage includes all full-time, part-time, temporary and seasonal workers in this state.
-However, some people not automatically covered may include:
+In most cases, it’s a felony for any employer to operate in Iowa without workers’ comp coverage.
+This coverage includes all full-time, part-time, temporary, and seasonal workers in this state.

 - Agricultural workers

 - Police officers and firefighters eligible for benefits through their pension fund

 - People working for an immediate family member or spouse

 - Domestic or casual employees who earned less than $1,500 in the 12 months prior to their workplace illness or injury

 Important: State rules don’t cover federal employees.
 Learn how to file a federal claim.

 How to File Your Iowa Workers’ Compensation Claim